Piero24/VanillaNet-cpp/.github/README.md

 <br/>
 <p>
     <strong>INTRO</strong>: The program take in input a dataset of images and for each image it extract the pixel values to have a vector of 748 elements (since the images are 28x28 in the MNIST dataset).
 This first layer is also called the input layer.
 From this poin the real network is created, by inizializing two extra layers, the hidden layer and the output layer.
 The hidden layer has 128 neurons and the output layer has 10 neurons.
-The hidden layer uses the ReLU activation function and the output layer uses the NOTSPECIFIED activation function.
+The hidden layer uses the ReLU activation function and the output layer uses the SOFTMAX activation function.
 Since on the creation of the network the weights and biases are randomly initialized at this point the selected weights and biased are loaded if provided.
 </p>
 <p>
     <strong>TRAINING</strong>: The training phase is simple as all the neural network of this type.
 By showing all the dataset to the network divided in batches for a certain number of epochs, the network adjust the value of the weights an biases of eache layer following these steps: